 The CMA has also issued an infringement decision in relation to 'pay-for-delay' agreements whereby GlaxoSmithKline made payments to several generic drug producers, allegedly to delay their entry into the market.
-These payments totalled more than £50 million and were made as part of a broader settlement of a patent infringement dispute.
+These payments totalled more than ± 50 million and were made as part of a broader settlement of a patent infringement dispute.
 The CMA found that these agreements constituted an abuse of dominance and were also restrictive of competition under Chapter I of the Competition Act 1998 or article 101 of the TFEU.

-The case is currently under appeal (the appeal proceeding having been stayed pending a reference to the Court of Justice).
+The case is currently under appeal.
 The appellants argue that the CMA was wrong to categorise the agreements as 'by object' restrictions of competition.
 Moreover, GlaxoSmithKline had actually asserted its rights over paroxetine against generic manufacturers after they attempted to enter the market.
 Because GlaxoSmithKline won injunctions against the generic manufacturers, it was in a different position to patent holders who knew their patents might not prevent generic entry and paid generics suppliers to delay market entry.